More

 Published on:

-I have been fascinated with the possibilities of interoperability in healthcare since my days running a private practice in my small town in Colorado.
-I remember the days when Health Information Exchanges (HIE’s) were in their infancy.
-The technology was basic, and the data not standardized.
-But I was hooked and marveled at the possibilities that interoperability offered.
+I have been fascinated with the possibilities of interoperability in healthcare since I ran a private practice in my small town in Colorado.
+I remember the days when Health Information Exchanges (HIEs) were in their infancy.
+The technology was basic, and the data was not standardized.
+However, I was hooked and marveled at the possibilities that interoperability offered.
 Since that time, I have joined the world of Healthcare Informatics and am trying to do my part to bring this dream to reality.

-So, what are the possibilities that interoperability offers?
+So, what possibilities does interoperability offer?
 Why do we care so much about getting this right?
-My why always takes me back to two important publications, To Err is Human and Crossing the Quality Chasm.
+My answer always takes me back to two important publications: To Err is Human and Crossing the Quality Chasm.

 The first of the two publications, To Err is Human was Published in 1999.
 To Err is human describes the volume and consequence of medical errors.
 The report called for change and made several recommendations regarding the standardization of technology as a critical step in improving the quality of care.
 Interestingly, they made several specific recommendations related to the use of technology in the prevention of error.
 A few highlights are: